-My name is Mrs Mayer and I am very excited to be teaching Class R at Ramsbury School.
-When I’m not involved in learning adventures in class, I like to keep fit by doing spinning and yoga.
-I also enjoy baking bread and reading.
+My name is Mrs Mayer and I love teaching Class R at Ramsbury School.
+When I’m not involved in learning adventures in class, I like to keep fit by spinning, walking and yoga.
+I also love cooking, reading and going to the theatre.

 Throughout the year we work from the Early Years Foundation Stage Curriculum (EYFS), which will continue on from previous settings such as Pre-school or Nursery.